luuquangtrung/SfcEmbedder/README.md

 # sfc_embedding

 ILP-based algorithm to solve the problem of SFC embedding.
-Solver: MATLAB integrated with IBM-CPLEX

 **Example:**
 An example of embedding one SFC of 3 VNFs: